-Based on the facility assessment, the City will identify "high-priority" facilities or operations that have a high potential to generate storm water pollutants.
-Included in the criteria for a high priority ranking, as outlined in section 4.2.6.3, is the amount of urban pollutants stored at the site, the identification of improperly stored materials, activities that must be performed outside, proximity to waterbodies, poor housekeeping practices, and the discharge of Washington City's pollutant of concern to the Virgin River.
+Based on the facility assessment, the City will identify "high-priority" facilities or operations that have a high potential to generate stormwater pollutants.
+Included in the criteria for a high priority ranking, as outlined in section 4.2.6.3, is the amount of urban pollutants stored at the site, the identification of improperly stored materials, activities that must be performed outside, proximity to water bodies, poor housekeeping practices, and the discharge of Washington City's pollutant of concern to the Virgin River.

 For each "high priority" facility that the City identifies, it will develop facility-specific standard operating procedures (SOPs).
 These SOPs will include BMPs that will reduce the discharge of pollutants to the MS4.
 The City will investigate LID techniques for all new and redeveloped Permittee-owned or operated facilities.
+For each "high priority" facility that the City identifies, a SWPPP will be developed which will outline measures to prevent pollutants from entering the storm drain system.

 For each City owned facility, or City sponsored activity, a site specific O&M manual/program will be developed.
-The O&M program will include appropriate pollution prevention and good housekeeping procedures, as defined in sections 4.2.6.4.1 to 4.2.6.4.7 for all of the following types of facilities and/or activities:
+The O&M program will include appropriate pollution prevention and good housekeeping procedures, as defined in section 4.2.6 for all of the following types of facilities and/or activities:

-Buildings and Facilities.
+- Buildings and Facilities.

-- ▶ Material storage areas, heavy equipment storage areas, and maintenance areas. - Parks and open space - Vehicle and Equipment - Roads, highways, and parking lots - Stormwater collection and conveyance system - ▶ Other facilities and operations that would be reasonably be expected to discharge contaminated runoff
+- Material storage areas, heavy equipment storage areas, and maintenance areas.

+- Parks and open space

+- Vehicle and Equipment

+- Roads, highways, and parking lots

+- Stormwater collection and conveyance system

+- Other facilities and operations that would be reasonably be expected to discharge contaminated runoff